TLDR

 - Innovation to keep the product feeling fresh

 Smartphones are a classic maturity example.
-Almost everyone who wants a phone has one.
-Apple and Samsung now compete with yearly upgrades, slight camera improvements, and trade-in deals to keep loyal customers from switching.
+Nearly everyone who wants a phone already has one, so companies compete with yearly upgrades, small camera improvements, and trade-in deals to keep loyal customers from switching.

 Decline Stage

 A product enters decline when sales volume and revenue fall because customers are turning to rival products or innovative substitutes.
-DVDs declined when streaming took over.
-Cable TV is declining for the same reason.
+DVDs declined when streaming took over, and cable TV is declining for similar reasons.

 Marketing strategy in decline focuses on: